UncBlaq/base-network-agent/README.md

 1. **LangGraph Agent**: A customizable agent built using the LangGraph framework.
 1. **FastAPI Service**: Serves the agent with both streaming and non-streaming endpoints.
 1. **Advanced Streaming**: A novel approach to support both token-based and message-based streaming.
-1. **Content Moderation**: Implements LlamaGuard for content moderation (requires Groq API key).
 1. **Streamlit Interface**: Provides a user-friendly chat interface for interacting with the agent.
 1. **Multiple Agent Support**: Run multiple agents in the service and call by URL path
 1. **Asynchronous Design**: Utilizes async/await for efficient handling of concurrent requests.
 1. **Feedback Mechanism**: Includes a star-based feedback system integrated with LangSmith.
-1. **Docker Support**: Includes Dockerfiles and a docker compose file for easy development and deployment.

 ### Key Files